Truist Park: Construction

 In June 2016, construction started on a pedestrian bridge to connect SunTrust Park with the Cobb Galleria.
 The bridge spans Interstate 285.
 To fund construction, Cobb county used $5 million given by the Cumberland Community Improvement District, about $4.5 million in federal grants, $380,000 from the Atlanta Braves and about $159,000 from a special taxing district in Cumberland created to help fund the new Braves stadium's construction.

 In July 2016, the installation of the seats for the new ballpark started.
 Also, the installation of hundreds of LED lights were installed along the edge of the ballpark's canopy from the right-field foul pole to home plate.
 Additionally, a large, light-up tomahawk was installed.
 Meanwhile, the 108000 sqfoot metal canopy that covers about 60 percent of these seats was completed.
 In August 2016, the canopy, lights and seating bowl were completed and the last crane remaining on the field area was removed.

-In January 2017, most of the exterior work was complete.
-The team began moving out of Turner Field the day after the Braves' 2016 season ended, storing equipment temporarily at a warehouse.
-In December 2016, staffers began moving office equipment and furniture into the new ballpark, and on December 19, team employees began moving into their offices.
-The playing surface itself started to take shape.
-The drainage and irrigation systems were installed and covered with layers of gravel, sand and soil.
-The infield, pitcher's mound and warning track were formed in December 2016.
-The final layer of topsoil for the grass sod was installed in January.
+By January 2017, the majority of the ballpark’s exterior construction had been completed.
+After the Braves wrapped up their 2016 season, the team began the process of vacating Turner Field, temporarily placing equipment in a warehouse.
+In December of that year, staff started transferring office furnishings and equipment to the new stadium, and on December 19, employees officially began settling into their new workspaces.
+Around the same time, progress on the playing field advanced, with installation of drainage and irrigation systems followed by layers of gravel, sand, and soil.
+The formation of the pitcher’s mound, infield, and warning track also took place in December, and the final layer of topsoil for the turf was added in January.

 The Braves received the certificate of occupancy for the entire ballpark on February 24, 2017.
 With seats, video boards and most other elements already installed, the sod was one of the last missing pieces of the new ballpark.
 Workers began the installation of 109000 sqft of sod on March 4, 2017, a task that took two to three days to complete.